-1. In reference to removable disk drives, eject means to disengage the medium (removable disk) so it can be removed.
-For instance, with a CD-ROM drive, ejecting the disk will open the tray.
+1. With removable disk drives, eject means to disengage the medium (removable disk) so it may be removed.
+For instance, with a CD-ROM drive, ejecting the disk opens the tray.
 Or, if the CD-ROM drive uses slot insertion, ejecting will mechanically reposition the CD so it sticks out of the slot.

 The picture is a close-up example of what the eject button looks like on the front of a CD-ROM drive.
-It is usually represented by a small triangle with a line under it and is located on the right side of the drive.
+It's usually represented by a small triangle with a line under it and found on the right side of the drive.

 Many software programs allow users to eject a CD without having to push the eject button.

 2. With USB drives, eject is an operating system feature that lets the operating system known the drive is about to be disconnected.
-The operating system will complete any read or write operations on the drive, and unmount it from the computer.
+The operating system completes any read or write operations on the drive, and unmounts it from the computer.

-If you do not eject a USB drive before disconnecting it, there is a chance that data on the drive will be corrupted, because the operating system was not expecting it to be disconnected.
+If you do not eject a USB drive before it's disconnected, there's a chance that data on the drive will be corrupted.
 For this reason, it's best to always eject your USB drive before physically disconnecting it from your USB port.

 3. With floppy disk drives, eject is the action of disengaging and removing a floppy diskette from the drive.
 To eject a floppy diskette from a floppy disk drive, press the eject button on the front of the drive.
 The diskette is ejected part way, allowing you to grab it and carefully pull it out the rest of the way.